Elev8150 — Montana Backcountry · Flint Creek Range · 8,150 ft

 Is this free camping in exchange for labor?

-No. The Creator Residency and the Work-Stay Exchange are two completely separate tracks.
+No. The Independent Creator Visit and the Mountain Skills Exchange are two completely separate tracks.
 Creator residents are not asked to do physical labor.
 Work-stay participants who want to contribute hands-on work do so under a separate, written agreement that is discussed and agreed before anyone arrives.
 No one should show up expecting one thing and find another.

 Are creators being asked to work for exposure?